matthewglasenapp/hummingbird_tutorial/README.md

 The array job above specifies 8 CPUs per array task.
 On the 128x24 Hummingbird partitions, there is a 72 CPU core maximum per user, so only 9 array tasks will run at a time.
 Because the lab-colibri partition does not have a hard-coded CPU limit, it will run as many array tasks as there's space for.
 You can specify to only run 9 array tasks at a time using ```#SBATCH --array=0-32%9```.

+### 3.3 Cancel a slurm job

+You can cancel a running job at any moment using ```scancel <job_id>```

+If you accidentally run a job on the login node by mistake, you can kill the process with Ctl + c or exiting the shell window (automatically closes connection).

 ## 4. Interactive Slurm Jobs